 The Light Node is already installed at the users' place as a hardware installation.
 It will be available for the whole Platone project duration.
-The equipment has been implemented thanks to the constant collaboration of ARETI, APIO and an external party (MAC srl).
-With the Light Node, the user is able to know any time the level of his/her consumption thanks to a free access App that is downloadable on the APIO Store.
-The equipment was given to the user after the signing of a free for loan contract between ARETI and the user, so the users can decide to buy it for free using it for the functions that will be still active (like data monitoring) or decide to give it back to ARETI at the end of the project.
+The equipment has been implemented thanks to the constant collaboration of the consortium partners ARETI, APIO and an external party (MAC srl).
+With the Light Node, the user is able to know any time the level of his/her consumption thanks to a free access App "Flessibili" that is downloadable on the APIO Store.
+The equipment was given to the user after the signing of a free for loan contract between ARETI and the user.
 If users are not involved in other projects or the regulatory framework does not let them participate to the flexibility market after the end of the project, then the users will have to give the Light Node back to ARETI.